-4.5.
-Positioning the panoramic curve
+4.6 Positioning the panoramic curve

-The panoramic curve (the middle of the three curves which appear in the axial view) should be positioned to pass through the middle of the patient's ridge.
+The panoramic curve (the middle of the three, alternatively five curves which appear in the axial view) is generated automatically after CT data import.
+It is possible to manually adjust it.

 This can be done by using the slider (1) to identify an axial slice which shows the complete arch/ridge of the patient's jaw.
 If necessary, it is possible to switch the display mode of the axial slice to an X-ray display by clicking button (2).